200percentmicky/chadmusic/docs/commands.md

 !!! info

-    This command is always available, even when DJ mode is active.
+    This command can be used by everyone while **DJ Mode** is active.

-Saves this song to your DMs.
+Saves the currently playing track to your DMs.

 ### [p]iheartradio | [p]ihr | /play radio iheartradio `<station>`